 “Logan, Alexander.
 Mark Time.
 Access: Theta 12 18 Gamma 3 Alpha Mu 7 9.” he said as he placed his palm on the console and waited for the full body scan.

 Maja, the ship’s AI, appeared in the center of the entryway.
-The ship’s designers had given the AI projection the outward appearance of a human female in her early thirties with shoulder length brown hair and green eyes.
+The ship’s designers had given the AI projection the outward appearance of a human female in her early thirties with brown hair and brown eyes.
 She wore a ship’s uniform.
 She could block or grant access to the ship.

 “Voice, palm, DNA, medical records, access code all valid.
 Welcome aboard, Captain.” said Maja stepping aside.
 “You have command.”